 Historically, the rusty patched bumble bee (Minnesota’s state bee), was common in eastern US and the Midwest.
 Due to factors such as habitat loss, pesticide use, pathogens, and climate, among others, the rusty patched is an endangered species.
 The monarch (Minnesota’s state butterfly), famous for its seasonal migration from Canada and the northern US to Mexico, has experienced similar precipitous drops in its population.
 These are just two of many pollinator species declining in population in recent years.

-Lawns to Legumes is taking applications for cost-share grants of up to $350 to create pollinator habitat through Jan.
-18, 2023.
+Lawns to Legumes is taking applications for cost-share grants of up to $400 to create pollinator habitat for the Spring 2024 cohort.